MecSim/MecSimCalc-docs/docs/maps/example-3.md

 ### Exporting the map

-Finally to export the map, simply use `._repr_html_()` to convert the Folium map object into HTML that can be displayed in the output.
+Finally to export the map, simply use `._repr_html_()` to convert the Folium map object into HTML that can be displayed in the output step.

 ```python
 map_html = m._repr_html_()